Hey What's That Frequently Asked Questions

 Yeah, but I'm sure I see Mount Jellyfish when I'm on Mount Squid.

-If you're actively looking for a particular peak -- i.e. it's not that you see something and want to know what it is, but that you know something is there and keep looking until you find it -- undoubtedly less of it has to be visible than our algorithm requires.
+If you're actively looking for a particular peak -- i.e. it's not that you see something and want to know what it is, but that you know something is there and keep looking until you find it -- then you'll probably need less of it to be visible than our algorithm requires.

 And it could be that there are special atmospheric conditions working in your favor.
 We discuss refraction a bit below and in more detail in the technical FAQ, and acknowledge that our computations don't cover all possible circumstances.
 On the other hand, meteorologists have told us that refraction can really only do so much.
 There are other possible phenomena: we particularly like the section How far can you see? at Distance to the Horizon and the technical discussion at Mirages.